bogyan/SLM/README.md

 In the Statistical Learning Methods course, I gained a deep understanding of various statistical and machine learning techniques, all implemented using Python.
-The highlight of the experience was winning the class ML competition, where my RF model outperformed others in F1-Score.
+The highlight of the experience was winning the class ML competition, where my RF model outperformed others in F1-Score metric.